 If this makes him upset, tell him you’re sorry.
 Even if you want to be very clear about breaking up with him, it’s best to explain that you’re sorry if this situation hurts him.
 Try to put yourself in his shoes and imagine how he feels.
 You can say:

 Listen to him.
-After you finish, your ex will likely have some comments.
+After you’ve said this, your ex will likely have some comments.
 Be respectful and actively listen to his thoughts.
 Let him say what he wants to say, but if he starts begging or trying to change your mind, firmly reiterate your choice.
-Then, tell him you think it's time to leave.
+Then, tell him you think it’s time to leave.

-• If he becomes rude or violent, say: “I feel unsafe, so I'm going to leave.”
-Call a friend when you leave to let them know what happened.
+- If he becomes rude or violent, say, “I feel unsafe, so I’m going to leave.”
+Call a friend when you leave to let them know what’s happening.

 End the conversation with kindness or positive words.
 Wrap up the conversation quickly, but try to end on a positive note.
 Try to say something heartfelt rather than just saying nice things or leaving quickly.
 You can say:

 Cut off contact with him.
 After the breakup, try to minimize any chance of either of you contacting him.
 Return all his belongings immediately to eliminate any reason to contact him later.
-Then, delete his contact information from your phone and remove him from your social media “friends.”
+Then, delete his contact information from your phone and remove him from your social media “friends” list.

-• Make sure to break up completely.
-Don't talk to him again just to make him feel better.
+- Make sure to completely break up.
+Don’t talk to him again just to make him feel better.
 This may lead him to believe he has a chance to reconcile with you.

 Give him some space.
 If you want to remain friends, give him some time before bringing it up or suggesting it.
 Don’t expect him to do this right away, especially if he was unprepared for the breakup.
 It’s best to avoid places he frequently goes for at least a while.